EmeraldLoc/tag/README.md

 # Tag

 This mod is a collection of multiple gamemodes all in one mod!
-The mod contains Tag, Freeze Tag, Infection, Hot Potato, Juggernaut, and Assasins.
+The mod contains Tag, Freeze Tag, Infection, Hot Potato, Juggernaut, and Assassins.
 It also contains modifiers that effect the gameplay of the gamemode, which can add twists to your game!

 ### FAQ